LordKaT/streamlabs-assignment/README.md

   2 - Dallas Ingest\
   3 - Portland Ingest\

-To enter command swhile streaming type in the letter followed by enter in the console.
+To enter commands while streaming type in the letter of the command followed by enter\
+in the console.

 **Comments**\
 Thank you for the opportunity to take on this interesting challenge.
 I have\